Skip to main content

 April 1776: Elected to Virginia Convention

-May-July 1776: Participated in the Convention in Williamsburg, Virginia; amended the Virginia Declaration of Rights to provide for religious freedom
+May-July 1776: Participated in Virginia Convention, Williamsburg, which amended Virginia Declaration of Rights to provide for religious freedom

-October-December 1776: Participated in Virginia House of Delegates in Williamsburg; met Thomas Jefferson
+October-December 1776: Participated in Virginia House of Delegates, Williamsburg; met Thomas Jefferson

-1777-1779: Elected and served as member of Virginia Council of State in Williamsburg
+1777-79: Elected and served as member of Virginia Council of State, Williamsburg

-March 1780-December 1783: Served as delegate in Continental Congress, Philadelphia
+March 1780-December 1783: Served as delegate to Continental Congress, Philadelphia

 1784-86: Served as Orange County delegate to Virginia Assembly, Richmond